awsdocs/aws-sam-developer-guide/doc_source/sam-cli-command-reference-sam-local-invoke.md

 This is useful for developing serverless functions that handle asynchronous events \(such as Amazon S3 or Amazon Kinesis events\)\.
 It can also be useful if you want to compose a script of test cases\.
 The event body can be passed in using the `--event` parameter\.
 The runtime output \(logs etc\) is output to `stderr`, and the Lambda function result is output to `stdout`\.

+**AWS SAM CLI support for Lambda extensions \(Preview\)**
+To locally test a serverless application that uses Lambda extensions, set the `ENABLE_LAMBDA_EXTENSIONS_PREVIEW` environment variable to "1"\.
+For example:
+`ENABLE_LAMBDA_EXTENSIONS_PREVIEW=1 sam local invoke`
+For more information about Lambda extensions, see [Using AWS Lambda extensions](https://docs.aws.amazon.com/lambda/latest/dg/using-extensions.html) in the *AWS Lambda Developer Guide*\.

 **Usage:**

 ```